How to Find Strong Basic Materials Stocks Slated for Positive Earnings Surprises

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-United States Steel (X) earns a #3 (Hold) 27 days from its next quarterly earnings release on April 27, 2023, and its Most Accurate Estimate comes in at $0.46 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Freeport-McMoRan (FCX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.47 a share, just 14 days from its upcoming earnings release on April 21, 2023.

-X has an Earnings ESP figure of +16.17%, which, as explained above, is calculated by taking the percentage difference between the $0.46 Most Accurate Estimate and the Zacks Consensus Estimate of $0.39.
-United States Steel is one of a large database of stocks with positive ESPs.
+By taking the percentage difference between the $0.47 Most Accurate Estimate and the $0.43 Zacks Consensus Estimate, Freeport-McMoRan has an Earnings ESP of +7.83%.
+Investors should also know that FCX is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-X is just one of a large group of Basic Materials stocks with a positive ESP figure.
-Nucor (NUE) is another qualifying stock you may want to consider.
+FCX is one of just a large database of Basic Materials stocks with positive ESPs.
+Another solid-looking stock is United States Steel (X).

-Nucor, which is readying to report earnings on April 20, 2023, sits at a Zacks Rank #1 (Strong Buy) right now.
-It's Most Accurate Estimate is currently $4.03 a share, and NUE is 20 days out from its next earnings report.
+United States Steel is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on April 27, 2023.
+X's Most Accurate Estimate sits at $0.64 a share 20 days from its next earnings release.

-The Zacks Consensus Estimate for Nucor is $3.90, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +3.25%.
+United States Steel's Earnings ESP figure currently stands at +30.47% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.49.

-X and NUE's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, FCX and X could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported